linstantnoodles/sublime-text-cheatsheet/shortcuts.osx.md

 # Cheatsheet Contents

-## Cursor motion
+## Moving around
-*moving your cursor where you want it in a file with precision*
+*Moving around your cursor within a file with precision*

-*Move to...*
+*Move to the ...*

 * L1
     * end of a character
-    * beginning a character
+    * beginning of a character
     * next line
     * previous line